Occupational Therapy for Teens: What Helps Day to Day

 How OT helps at home, at school, and out in the world

-A therapist may strip a routine down to the first two steps and cut back extra reminders.
+A therapist may strip a routine down to the first few workable steps and reduce unnecessary reminders.
 Then the therapist tests whether your teen can repeat those steps with fewer adult check-ins.

-If the routine falls apart outside the visit, the therapist changes the routine.
-Occupational therapy stays tied to the real day instead of drifting into vague advice.
+If the routine still falls apart outside the visit, the therapist changes the routine instead of blaming the teen for not trying hard enough.
+OT stays tied to the real day instead of drifting into vague advice.

 Skills OT helps teens practice